maiska/qubes-translated/_doc_translated/bg/_doc/user/downloading-installing-upgrading/live-usb.md

 ---
 layout: doc
 title: Live USB
-permalink: /bg/doc/live-usb/
+permalink: /doc/live-usb/
-lang: bg
+lang: en
-ref: 34
+ref: 115
 ---

 Qubes Live USB (alpha)
 ======================

 NOTE: This content applies to Qubes versions earlier than R3.2.
-See the [Installation Guide](/bg/doc/installation-guide/) for instructions and warnings on creating a USB boot drive for testing purposes with Qubes R3.2, R4.0, and higher.
+See the [Installation Guide](/doc/installation-guide/) for instructions and warnings on creating a USB boot drive for testing purposes with Qubes R3.2, R4.0, and higher.

 Qubes Live USB allows you to run and try Qubes OS without having to install it anywhere.
 Qubes Live USB is currently in alpha.
-If you use it, please consider running the [HCL reporting tool](/bg/hcl/) and sending us the results so that we can continue to improve it.
+If you use it, please consider running the [HCL reporting tool](/hcl/) and sending us the results so that we can continue to improve it.
 If  would like to contribute to the Qubes OS Project by improving Qubes Live USB and integrating it with the installer, please consider applying for a [Google Summer of Code][gsoc-page] scholarship